All Episodes

 It's number 31.

-Where in the Constitution is separation of church and state.
+Where in the Constitution is separation of church and state?

-It's in excellent point.
+It's in, you know, an excellent point.

 Hold on.